Findus23/docs/docs/import/spectre.rst

 .. figure:: https://firefly-iii.org/static/docs/4.7.0/spectre-accounts.png
    :alt: Account selection

    Firefly III will ask you to make a selection

 After you have selected the correct accounts, Firefly III will import the data:

 .. figure:: https://firefly-iii.org/static/docs/4.7.0/spectre-import-running.png
    :alt: The import is running

    The import is running

 .. figure:: https://firefly-iii.org/static/docs/4.7.0/spectre-import-finished.png
    :alt: The import is finished

    Yay!
 The import has finished!

-Once this process is complete you can find the imported transactions in your administration.
+Once this process is complete, you can find the imported transactions in your administration.

 .. figure:: https://firefly-iii.org/static/docs/4.7.0/spectre-result.png
    :alt: Result of the import

    The transactions are collected under a specially made tag and are available in reports.